Each artist specializes in something unique - click to learn more about each artist!

 Blue Dogs Media

-Lisa McKinney sells stickers, youth t-shirts, a Missoula Bucket List, and funky bubble mailers in the ZACC artist shop.
+Lisa McKinney (she/her) sells stickers, youth t-shirts, a Missoula Bucket List, and funky bubble mailers in the ZACC artist shop.

 McKinney loves to explore the world's incredible beauty - and she does it with a splash of color.
 She artfully captures nature, animals, and wild adventures in her designs as Blue Dogs Media founder & mama-of-three wild humans.
 Through graphic design work spiced up by block printing techniques, Lisa brings us vibrant illustrations overflowing with whimsy!